Beliavsky/RetirementSpending/README.md

  0.040    0.5000  1.600  1.419      40.0000      35.9466       0.3888       0.7836 1.0000 0.9873 0.7713 0.4828
  0.040    1.0000  1.600  1.473      41.0000      37.5720       3.9787       5.3301 0.9997 0.9539 0.8361 0.7455
  ```

+ Row 6 of the table above means that if the investor spends 3% of the initial portfolio value, adjusted for inflation, and
+ invests the 100% of savings in the stock market, which has average after-inflation returns of 6% with standard deviation of 15%,
+ that the probability of the savings lasting 30 years is 94.7%.
+If the annual spending rate is 4%, the 30-year survival probability
+ falls to 83.6%.
+The investor should decide whether spending 33% more per year is worth a higher risk of running out of money.